 Gordon Dale has been hired as Visiting Professor of Ethnomusicology at the Debbie Friedman School of Sacred Music, Hebrew Union College-Jewish Institute of Religion.
 He recently defended his dissertation, “Music in Haredi Jewish Life: Liquid Modernity and the Negotiation of Boundaries in Greater New York.”

-Elaine Sandoval, currently on a Fulbright Fellowship conducting fieldwork in Venezuela on El Sistema’s “Alma llanera” program, recently published two articles in the Journal of Peace Education special issue on “Music and Peace Education,” Volume 13, Issue 3.
-The articles are entitled “Potential contributions of music education to peacebuilding: curricular concerns,” and “Music in peacebuilding: […]
+Elaine Sandoval recently returned from Venezuela, where she completed her fieldwork, funded by a Fulbright Fellowship, on El Sistema’s “Alma llanera” program.
+While there she published two articles in the Journal of Peace Education special issue on “Music and Peace Education,” Volume 13, Issue 3.
+The articles are entitled “Potential contributions of music education to peacebuilding: curricular concerns,” […]

 Elaine Sandoval gave an invited lecture, “El Sistema: Around the World” for the Venezuelan Society of Musicology, on September 26th, 2016 at the Central University of Venezuela in Caracas.
 Emmy Williamson presented a paper “Reclaiming the Tarima and Remaking Spaces: Examining Women’s Leadership in the Son Jarocho Community of New York City” at the Fandango […]